katniny/transsocial/README.md

 <br />

 ## License
 TransSocial uses the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0</a> license.
-Please note you are bound to this license if you remix, adapt or reuse any of this source code.
+Please note you are bound to this license.

 <br />